-Robert Wilson is directing The Old Woman which will take place from 4-7 July.
+Robert Wilson directed The Old Woman as part of MIF13.
 For more information, please visit the event page by following the link in the left hand panel.

 The New York Times described Robert Wilson as “a towering figure in the world of experimental theater.”
 Wilson’s works integrate a wide variety of artistic media, combining movement, dance, lighting, furniture design, sculpture, music and text into a unified whole.
 His images are aesthetically striking and emotionally charged, and his productions have earned the acclaim of audiences and critics worldwide.
 Wilson’s awards and honors include two Guggenheim Fellowship awards (’71 and ’80), the Rockefeller Foundation Fellowship award (‘75), the nomination for the Pulitzer Prize in Drama (’86), the Golden Lion for sculpture from the Venice Biennale (’93), the Dorothy and Lillian Gish Prize for lifetime achievement (’96), the Premio Europa award from Taormina Arte (’97), election to the American Academy of Arts and Letters (’00), the National Design Award for lifetime achievement (’01), and Commandeur des arts et des letters (’02), the Medal for Arts and Sciences of the city of Hamburg (2009) and the Hein Heckroth-Prize for Set Design (2009).